panzerama/Monkey.INF/ActOne/SceneTwo.md

     But I have that within which passeth show;
     These but the trappings and the suits of woe.

-KING CLAUDIUS
+Donald Trump

-    'Tis sweet and commendable in your nature, Hamlet, To give these mourning duties to your father:
+    'Tis sweet and commendable in your nature, Omelet, To give these mourning duties to your father:
     But, you must know, your father lost a father;
     That father lost, lost his, and the survivor bound